Career and Technical Education

 In Digital Multimedia 3-4 students continue their technical journey exploring more nuances of iMovie (change to Adobe Premiere/Final Cut Pro when updated) and strengthening their skill using the camera and editing/production process.
 This is achieved by the development of a one-minute documentary about themselves and a short five-minute documentary (or mockumentary) about a chosen subject of their own concept and design.
 The final product is a self-produced digital demo reel that students can use in their portfolios.
 Students will also be commissioned to work with building and district wide staff in an effort to cover special events and produce high-end video content that will be consumed either through online or physical resources.
 The majority of this course is instructor-led hands-on lab work.

-EDUCATIONAL FOUNDATIONS
+EDUCATION FOUNDATIONS

 1/2 Credit Per Semester